filangelos/ARMv7TDMI/docs/AST.md

 * function private addLabel: Map<string,Address> -> string -> Address -> Map<string,Address> : adds a label to the label map
 * function buildAST: Instr list -> AST * Map<string,Address> : builds an AST and label map from a parse list
 * function step: MachineState -> MachineState : executes the instruction in the AST with the address stored in R15
-* function reduce: MachineState -> int -> int -> MachineState : executes all instructions between a start and end address in an AST starting from pc = 0
+* function reduce: MachineState -> int -> int -> MachineState : executes all instructions between a start and end address in an AST starting from pc upt to maxPC
+* function execute: MachineState 0> MachineState : executes the entire AST of a MachineState
 ---
 ## Dependencies